Why Choose a Mantis ComposTumbler Composter?

 Air and moisture are the other two essential ingredients.
 The ComposTumbler is designed with air vents on the sides of the drum and on the door so air flow is unimpeded during composting.
 Drainage units on the door allow for any excess moisture to escape so materials won’t get soggy.
 You can find out more about how Mantis composters work.

-The result is a perfectly balanced, contained rotating bin composter that turns organic throw-outs into compost in as little as 14 days.
+The result is a perfectly balanced, contained rotating bin composter that turns organic throw-outs into compost in a few weeks.

 The Compostumbler Original and CompostT-Twin frames are convenient 32 inches high for easy loading and unloading.
 The easy-crank handle and gear mechanisms make the drum easy to turn — even when fully loaded!